Welcome to The Storied Recipe!

-My friend Mai explains that "Ghraybeh" in Arabic means "swoon".
+My friend and podcast guest Mai Kakish explains that "Ghraybeh" in Arabic means "swoon".
 These soft, crumbly cookies will definitely have you swooning!

-They're the perfect companion to tea or coffee.
-So whip up a batch (only 3 ingredients; it won't take you any time at all!), invite a friend over, and enjoy a long, leisurely chat with your guest.
+These delicate cookies are the perfect companion to tea or coffee.
+So whip up a batch, invite a friend over, and enjoy a long, leisurely chat with your guest.

 Table of Contents (Jump To Section)